olegkrivtsov/using-zend-framework-3-book/README.md

 You are welcome to contribute into development of this book:

   * Report a typo or a mistake in text.
 You can do this on [Issues](https://github.com/olegkrivtsov/using-zend-framework-3-book/issues) page.
-    Or fork the repository, make your changes to the code and contribute your changes via a pull request.
+    Or [fork](https://help.github.com/articles/fork-a-repo/) the repository, make your changes to the code and contribute your changes via a [pull request](https://help.github.com/articles/about-pull-requests/).
   * Translate existing chapters to your favourite language and contribute your work via a pull request.
+Please see below for additional instructions.
   * Fix a bug in a book sample code a contribute your changes via a pull request.

 Book text uses Markdown format, particularly its [Leanpub flavor](https://leanpub.com/help/manual).
-To generate the book HTML, use [OpenBook](https://github.com/olegkrivtsov/openbook) tool.
+To generate the book HTML, use the [OpenBook](https://github.com/olegkrivtsov/openbook) tool.

 For modifying the Markdown source of the book, please use [Notepad++](https://notepad-plus-plus.org/) text editor (this allows to avoid problems with encoding, etc).
 Also ensure that you use 4 spaces instead of tabs.